Product Name & Award

 That is why it is essential to wear the proper welding safety gloves and the best welding gloves you can find.

 The best welding gloves protect your hands from exposure to sharp metal edges, jagged surfaces, red hot metal, sparks and other hot flying metal.
-Gloves can also protect hands from the ultraviolet radiation that is emitted in arc welding.
+Gloves can also protect hands from the ultraviolet radiation that is emitted in arc welding and other dangers from hand tools.

 By Gregory Sanders: This article has been updated to reflect the most accurate information regarding welding gloves available for those who are interested in welding protection gear.
 The best 6 available have changed, and information has been added to assist individuals in finding the best gloves for welding currently available on the market.
 The FAQ has also been updated.